 So yeah, I ended that externship early and came home to take an in-house rotation at Illinois because we were just a horrible fit.
 For that reason, Rossies, I recommend not taking a 4 week externship unless you really know the clinic well.
 I could've been stuck there for another 2 weeks of misery.

 In other news, I have a job!
 I interviewed at four clinics, and was offered 3 out of 4 of the positions.
 The one I was turned down for smarted a bit, as it was a great salary working with very talented people with lots of the latest diagnostic toys.
 But I made it from the initial 17 new grads interviewing to the final 5, so I can be proud of that, at least.
 And I'm happy with where I wound up.
 The team and I seem like a really great fit, we joke around a lot, and it's a comfortable atmosphere.
-I'm the newest addition at the Banfield clinic at Trader's Point in Indianapolis, going from a 3 to a 4 doctor clinic.
+I'm the newest addition at the Banfield clinic in NW Indianapolis, going from a 3 to a 4 doctor clinic.
 So far I've been really impressed with the company; patient care, client satisfaction, diagnostics, employee benefits, etc. I think I can really be happy here.
 And my clinic just got a digital dental radiograph unit, so yaaaay!
 Now if I can just talk my boss into letting me get an ultrasound. ;)